GENTLEMAN’S AGREEMENT (Theatrical Release USA 1947)

 Gentleman’s Agreement—

 a period piece—does not seem to use Gregory Peck to his greatest advantage.
 While To Kill A Mockingbird absolutely nails the problem of racial prejudice and ignorance between white and black races, Gentlemen’s Agreement just does not pack its weight to nail the real problem of Anti-Semitism .
 It seems it would have been more effective to use documentary effects to show where Anti-Semitism really leads rather than this weak approach to the problem.
 The much later film, Schindler’s List, shows exactly how dangerous Anti-Semitism is.
-This film does not accomplish that.
-Especially concerning the time period at which this film was made, it seems an understatement, inadequate, and superfluous as if being snubbed by a neighborhood has equal rapport with burning in crematorium.
-I am saddened by the weak approach this film took to a very serious issue… it relegated Anti-Semitism to issues that generally affect human populations at large rather than see it for what it really is…a life-threatening condition.
+This film does not accomplish that. especially concerning the time period at which this film was made.
+It seems an understatement, inadequate, and superfluous as if being snubbed by a neighborhood has equal rapport with burning in crematorium.
+This weak approach to a very serious issue relegates Anti-Semitism to issues that generally affect human populations at large rather than see it for what it really is…a life-threatening condition.

 Storyline